MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

     If you're signed in, you'll see your credentials.
 You can switch to a different account if needed.
 If you're not signed in, select **Sign in** and sign in to your account.

-Process advisor will analyze your process.
-It may take up to two minutes for the analytics to appear.
+The process mining capability will analyze your process.
+It might take up to two minutes for the analytics to appear.

 Learn how to [visualize and gain insights from processes](process-mining-visualize.md).
 You can also use the custom attributes filter to dive deeper into your insights.